-Dr. Kenkel performs abdominoplasty, more commonly called tummy tuck surgery, at his Dallas, TX practice for women and men who want to correct a sagging, protruding midsection.
+Dr. Kenkel performs abdominoplasty, more commonly called tummy tuck surgery, at his Dallas and Frisco, TX practice for women and men who want to correct a sagging, protruding midsection.
 Loose skin and lax abdominal muscles are often the result of pregnancy or significant weight loss, and won't go away with diet and exercise.
 If you've achieved a healthy weight and still find that a flat, firm abdomen eludes you, it may be time to consult with a plastic surgeon.

 Am I a good candidate for the surgery?